-STAT 2150 - Statistical Methods of Data Analysis (4CR) (5L) [E] A continuation of statistical inference methods begun in STAT the design of experiments, multisample and multivariate methods, multiple regression, ANOVA, ANCOVA, MANOVA, and non-parametric methods.
+STAT 2150 - Statistical Methods of Data Analysis (4CR)

+(4L) [E] A continuation of statistical inference methods begun in STAT 2050 and STAT 2070.
+Topics include the design of experiments, multi-sample and multivariate methods, multiple regression, ANOVA, ANCOVA, MANOVA, and nonparametric methods.
 Emphasis is on interpretation of analyses provided by statistical software.